 Make kitchen appliances safe for children

-After covering the basics, you should childproof your appliances.
+After covering the basics, you should childproof your appliances for good family home security practices.
 This is a vital aspect of making the kitchen safe for children.
 Because of the heat involved, the oven is a particular risk for children.

 Obviously, it’s important to regularly service all gas and electric appliances.
 However, the real danger comes with day-to-day use.
 If you have little children around, it’s a good idea to use the back burners on top of the oven, whenever possible.
 If you do need to use the front rings, turn the handles of pots and pans inwards and away from the exploring hands of a child.